MeredithCastile/hello-world/README.md

 # hello-world
-A content strategist ventures forth into new territory ...
+A content strategist ventures forth into new territory and learns how to commit changes in code!